portainer/portainer-docs/docs/source/faq.rst

   $ docker service update --image portainer/portainer:latest portainer

-If you're running Porainer outside of Docker, download and extract the new binaries and restart the Portainer binary using the same options you used before.
+If you're running Portainer outside of Docker, download and extract the new binaries and restart the Portainer binary using the same options you used before.